Gaurav-B-R/AdventureWorks_SQL_Analysis/README.md

 AdventureWorks is a fictional company database used for demo purposes in Microsoft SQL Server.
 This analysis extracts insights related to customers, orders, products, and revenue, providing a comprehensive look into the company's sales performance.

+You can download and install the AdventureWorks database from the official Microsoft documentation: [AdventureWorks Installation Guide](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms).

 ## Features

 - Retrieve total customer count and order details.